 - from the account of the same company with another financial institution (in this case, the bank will not have to perform additional checks either);

-- as a transfer from some contractor or partner company (in such a situation, a foreign bank will request to submit a contract, invoice, or consignment note).
+- as a transfer from some contractor or partner company (in such a situation, a foreign bank will request to submit a contract, invoice, or other similar document).
 And of course, all these documents need to comply with/conform to the stated activity of the company.

-From the companies that have been in operation for more than a year, banks will require a Certificate of Good Standing and a Certificate of Incumbency issued in the country of registration of the company.
-It will need to indicate all the relevant data about the legal entity, and also confirm the fact of all relevant state duties paid.
+From the companies that have been in operation for more than a year, banks will typically require a Certificate of Good Standing and/or a Certificate of Incumbency issued in the country of registration of the company.
+It will need to indicate all the relevant data about the legal entity, and also confirm the fact that the company is up to date on all its compliance, filing and payment obligations.

-Another document often requested by foreign banks, especially Caribbean ones, is a letter of recommendation from another bank that has served the client for more than two years.
+Another document often requested by offshore banks is a letter of reference or recommendation from another bank that has served the client for more than two years.
 This document will allow an overseas bank to be sure that the client has already been checked by another financial institution.
+Reference letters may also be supplied by attorneys, accountants or business partners.

-Having successfully opened a bank account abroad – whether online or during an in-person visit, the account owner should be aware of the following important recommendations.
+Having successfully opened a bank account offshore – whether online or during an in-person visit, the account owner should be aware of the following important recommendations.

-- All transactions on the account need to be confirmed by the relevant documents (contracts, invoices, invoices, etc.).
+- All transactions on the account need to be backed up by the relevant documents (contracts, invoices, bills of lading, etc.).

 - The bank’s questions need to be answered as quickly as possible and in as much detail as required.